SUSY discovery prospects with MoEDAL: Concluding remarks and outlook

 More effort is needed towards several directions: (i) a realistic MoEDAL performance description; (ii) the exploration of realistic SUSY scenarios where the studied simplified topologies occur naturally; and (iii) an exhaustive study of ATLAS and CMS analyses sensitive to scenarios covered by MoEDAL.
 So far, we have only considered sleptons as the metastable particles that interact directly with the MoEDAL detectors; R-hadrons, and possibly charginos, also pose other possibilities worth examining in the future.

 \ack We would like to thank colleagues from the MoEDAL Collaboration for discussions and comments and in particular J.~R.~Ellis and A.~de~Roeck.
 The work of KS is partially supported by the National Science Centre, Poland, under research grant 2017/26/E/ST2/00135 and the Beethoven grant DEC-2016/23/G/ST2/04301.
-The work of JM, VAM, RRA, AS and OV is supported by the Generalitat Valenciana via a special grant for MoEDAL and via the Project PROMETEO-II/2017/033; by the Spanish Ministry of Science, Innovation and Universities (MICIU) via the grants FPA2015-65652-C4-1-R, FPA2017-85985-P and FPA2017-84543-P; by the Severo Ochoa Excellence Centre Project SEV-2014-0398; and by a 2017 Leonardo Grant for Researchers and Cultural Creators, BBVA Foundation.
+The work of JM, VAM, RRA, AS and OV is supported by the Generalitat Valenciana via a special grant for MoEDAL and via the Project PROMETEO-II/2017/033; by the Spanish MICIU / AEI and the European Union / FEDER via the grants FPA2015-65652-C4-1-R, FPA2017-85985-P, FPA2017-84543-P and PGC2018-094856-B-I00; by the Severo Ochoa Excellence Centre Project SEV-2014-0398; and by a 2017 Leonardo Grant for Researchers and Cultural Creators, BBVA Foundation.
 The work of NEM is supported in part by the UK Science and Technology Facilities research Council (STFC) under the research grant ST/P000258/1 and by the Physics Department of King's College London.
 NEM also acknowledges a scientific associateship as \emph{Doctor Vinculado} at IFIC-CSIC-Valencia University, Spain.
 JLP acknowledges support by the Natural Science and Engineering Research Council of Canada via a project grant, by the V-P Research of the University of Alberta and by the Provost of the University of Alberta.